VonArzu/PROductivity/README.md

 > Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
 This will be helpful when you return to your project after graduation!

-- Indepth CSS for styling
+- Indepth CSS for styling (Completed)
 - Add PRO membership SELECTIONS FOR 8.99 a month
 - Add add check out, cart, and new membership monthly account